yorgath/orthogram/docs/ddf.rst

 A block occupies the minimal rectangular area of the grid that contains all the cells tagged with the name of the block.
-In the example that follows, block "b" is just one cell, whereas block "b" covers six cells, including the cell on which "a" stands:
+In the example that follows, block "a" is just one cell, whereas block "b" covers six cells, including the cell on which "a" stands:

 .. code-block:: yaml